polymorphic92/PD-workflow/PITCHME.md

 * Why do you use this Application
 * What do you like about this Application
 * What do you dislike about this Application

+Note:

+1 - vscode

+2 - easy to use , built in features

+3 - like the plugin system

+4 terminal can be better

 +++
 ### Vi(m)